HerreTorensma/3d_engine/README.md

     - Add flat shading to some stuff

     - The big refactor
+        - Make rotation work for render_image_ex
+            - Actually no
+        - Think if i want to have a dst rect for render_image_ex
+        - In render_image make pivot TOP_LEFT by default, remove parameter

+        - Remove the 'tile system' and just save a mesh and texture index directly in the grid
+        - Implement memory arenas in a lot of places
+        - Choose convention for shaders
         - Clean up renderer
             - Clean up sprite rendering functions
             - Also colored drawing for the fonts